RSYS-EDP/engage-eml-play-collect-php-app/README.md

 <h3>Application behind NAT (Optional)</h3>
 <p>You can use NGROK (ngrok.com) to expose your local machine to internet.
 It’s a quick way to test web application from internet.
 You can let EDP interact with your application running on local machine without really having a public IP or domain name. </p>

 <p>Below mentioned steps needs to be executed if your application is running behind NAT.
-Otherwise jump to section "Executing the Server Application".</p>
+Otherwise jump to section "Run Server Application"</p>

 <ul>
 	<li>Download ngrok from https://ngrok.com/download</li>
+	<li>sign up with ngrok account.
+Get the authetication key from your account</li>
 	<li>ngrok binary is a command line executable.</li>
 	<li>Run the following command. </li>
 </ul>